-This is th most ask questions by Network Engineers, especially the Newbies, What Does QoS Stand For?
+This is the most ask questions by Network Engineers, especially the Newbies, What Does QoS Stand For?
+It is also an important lessons of CCNA and CCNP Trainings.
 QoS (Quality of Service) is the general name of a concept , which is used to optimize networks with different priority levels to different applications and provide improved services for these appliations on these networks.
 From the view point of customer, with QoS, users get a better performance without drops, packet loss, unaccepted delays etc. From the view point of your Service Provider company, with QoS, you can use your networks more efficient.
 With optimized network bandwidh and with a best performance.

 These important QoS enemies are given below: